 Support for von Willebrand Disease

 Von Willebrand disease is a lifelong condition, but with the proper treatment and support, you and your child can learn to manage its symptoms.
-Specialists in bleeding disorders at Hassenfeld Children's Hospital of New York at NYU Langone partner with your child’s pediatrician and others involved in your child’s care to prevent bleeding episodes after surgery or dental procedures.
+Specialists in bleeding disorders at Hassenfeld Children’s Hospital at NYU Langone partner with your child’s pediatrician and others involved in your child’s care to prevent bleeding episodes after surgery or dental procedures.

 Our doctors, nurses, and social workers can also speak with your child’s teachers, school nurses, caregivers, sports coaches, and others about how to manage the risk of bleeding.